Frequently Asked Questions

 This is a very important component of your application.
 Many schools will use the MCAT as the first cut for applicants.
-The average MCAT score for entry at IU School of Medicine is around 30.
+The average MCAT score for entry at IU School of Medicine is around 510.
 This has been steadily rising for the past several years.
-If you have a score below 8 in any one section, you should plan to retake the exam.

 The MCAT is computer based and given multiple times during the year.
 If you have completed or have almost completed the coursework and are prepared to take the exam, it is best to take the exam in April of your junior year.
 The exam must be completed before applying to medical school.